opensafely/documentation/docs/requests-packages.md

 ## Requesting additional R packages

 The OpenSAFELY R Image ships with a given set of packages baked in.
-You can view the packages and their verions here:
+You can view all installed packages and their versions here:

 https://github.com/opensafely-core/r-docker/blob/master/packages.csv